ordinarydear/smart-pipette/README.md

 ```
 http://smart-pipette.local
 ```
-**For a better UI, Phone is recommended
+**For a better UI, phone is recommended